Blue Heelers: episode guide

 August 01, 2001

-What do an alleged Peeping Tom, a trip wire in the National Park, a break and enter and a bashed truck driver have in common?
+What do an alleged Peeping Tom, a trip wire in the National Park, a break and enter, and a bashed truck driver have in common?
 Like it or not, Jo and Inspector Falcon-Price are about to find out.
 Jo is mortified when Falcon-Price decides to partner her for a day of active duty, but what can she do?
 Jo feels responsible when Falcon-Price is abducted while they are investigating a series of mysterious disturbances.
 Can she find him before he is hurt?
 Can they manage to work together long enough to save each other's life?

 August 08, 2001

 Tom is caught between a rock and a hard place when two old friends and colleagues are suspected of stealing a large marijuana crop.
 One is a rule breaker, the other has always played by the book.
 Tom disobeys orders when he is told to step back from the case.
 Determined to uncover the truth, Tom embarks on an investigation of his own.
 The truth, discovered, is not easy to take.
 Clearing one friend will ruin the other.
-Can Tom prove what he knows? and is he prepared to?
+Can Tom prove what he knows?
+And is he prepared to?

 Charming